-I would encourage her to not attack but to stay calm and clear.
-“Last week you promised that you would have dinner with my mother.
+I would encourage her not to attack but to stay calm and clear.
+“Last week, you promised that you would have dinner with my mother.
 You broke that promise tonight.”

-#3 – Don’t get passive aggressive.
+#3 – Don’t Get Passive-Aggressive:

 When they finally did discuss what happened, the conversation would be as much about her reaction to what happened as to the fact that he had broken another promise.
-He would be more than happy to deflect what he had done and focus on her bad behavior.
+He would be happy to deflect what he had done and focus on her bad behavior.

-The discussion would dissolve into a fight and nothing would get resolved because both of them would be focused on each other’s bad behavior instead of focusing on the cause of the issue – that her boyfriend keeps breaking his promises.
+The discussion would dissolve into a fight, and nothing would get resolved because both of them would be focused on each other’s bad behavior instead of focusing on the cause of the issue – that her boyfriend keeps breaking his promises.

 So, be direct.
 Stay calm.
-And, by no means, get passive aggressive.
+And, by no means, get passive-aggressive.